zoot101/snapraid-daily-hooks/README.md

-Its recommended to leave this functionality on to ensure proper formatted messages to services like **Telegram** or **ntfy**, and if the user wants more information to use the **apprise_attach_runlog** parameter to attach the full email body to the notification as an attachment.
+Its recommended to leave this functionality on to ensure proper formatted messages to services like **Telegram** or **ntfy**, and if the user wants more information to use the **apprise_attach_runlog** parameter to attach the full email body to the notification as an attachment instead.

-However, as mentioned above - note that the above more compact log for any Apprise Urls that DO NOT start with **mailto://** or **mailtos://** (non-email services) can be disabled through the use of the **apprise_disable_compact_runlog** option.
+However, as mentioned above the above more compact log for any Apprise Urls that DO NOT start with **mailto://** or **mailtos://** (non-email services) can be disabled through the use of the **apprise_disable_compact_runlog** option.
 As mentioned before, this is **NOT** recommended as it may cause formatting issues.